LivePlan allows you to easily undo and redo edits and formatting changes made while editing a plan topic.

 Undo and redo buttons

-The undo and redo buttons are located at the top of the editor window:
+The undo and redo buttons are located at the bottom of the editor window:

 To undo the last change, action, or series of actions in LivePlan, simply click the undo button.
 This will revert the content back one step, removing or undoing whatever you most recently typed, formatted, or edited.
 You can click undo multiple times to undo multiple edits or formats.